BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 * Sharing a dataset by making it public

 For that we will work with the small version of the [MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) containing a set of movies (movies.csv) along with their ratings (ratings.csv) and tags (tags.csv) made by users.
-An overview of this dataset can be found [here](../dataset/index.html) but it's not required to read it to follow this quick start tutorial.
+An overview of this dataset can be found [here](../dataset/index.html).

 @@@ note
 * This tutorial makes use of an AWS deployment of Blue Brain Nexus available at https://nexus-sandbox.io/v1.